fabrix-app/spool-plv8/README.md

 // config/plv8.ts
 export const plv8 = {
   /**
-   * The name of the database store to use; must be defined in config.database.stores */
+   * The name of the database store to use; must be defined in config.stores */
   store: 'some-plv8-store'
 }